Apolexian/level4-project-docs/timelog.md

 * *1 hours* Read [Ofcom report](https://www.ofcom.org.uk/__data/assets/pdf_file/0020/224192/uk-home-broadband-performance-technical-report-march-2021-data.pdf) to check for values I can use for link simulation in mininet.
 Also read some general articles about packet loss patterns.
 * *0.5 hours* Checked old version of chrome to see what values are used for network speed presets in the network tab
 * *1 hours* Aggregated progress, thoughts and questions for next meeting
+* *1 hours* Created minimal example of usage of QuicSocket which can be used to debug it in isolation.
+Found a bug with the send function